Are you brave enough to answer? Do you have the expert knowledge and skills to convince me that you are a true World

 courtesy: wikipedia about 10 years ago

-There's no train from Kunming to Hanoi, so you need to catch a bus on the border, Hekou bus station is 300m from border, then walk across bridge into the town of Lao Cai, Vietnam and then you can take a taxi or walk, just 1km to the station where the train leaves daily to Hanoi... over 8 years ago
+There's no train from Kunming to Hanoi, so you need to catch a bus on the border, Hekou bus station is 300m from border, then walk across bridge into the town of Lao Cai, Vietnam and then you can take a taxi or walk, just 1km to the station where the train leaves daily to Hanoi... about 10 years ago

-by elephant over 8 years agoAnswered by Kath Wells via WorldNomads.com
+by elephant about 10 years agoAnswered by Kath Wells via WorldNomads.com

 The old bus station in Kunming is still operating, and you can go there to book or buy your bus tickets, but, when you actually leave, you have to go to one of the five new bus stations.
 All five of the new bus stations are pretty far from the city center, so leave in plenty of time to catch your bus.